atc-net/atc-coding-rules-updater/README.md

 ## Example

-If you have a project folder in c:\code\MyProject where you have or will have your .sln file for C# projects.
+Having a project folder in c:\code\MyProject where the .sln file for C# projects exists in the root, run the following command

-Then do the following:

 ```powershell
 $ atc-coding-rules-updater -r c:\code\MyProject -v true
 ```

-Running the command above produces the following output:
+Running the command above produces the following output

 ```powershell
         ___  ______  _____        ___          __                                 __        __